Azure-Samples/active-directory-b2c-xamarin-native/README.md

 That line ensures that control goes back to MSAL once the interactive portion of the authentication flow ended.

 In `OnCreate`, we need to add the following assignment:

 ```csharp
 App.ParentActivityOrWindow = this; // This activity
 ```

 That code ensures that the authentication flows occur in the context of the current activity.

 ### iOS specific considerations

 UserDetailsClient.iOS only requires one extra line, in AppDelegate.cs.
-You need to ensure that the OpenUrl handler looks as ine snippet below:
+You need to ensure that the OpenUrl handler looks as the snippet below:

 ```csharp
 public override bool OpenUrl(UIApplication app, NSUrl url, NSDictionary options)
 {